MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 ---
 title: "Address Sanitizer"
-description: "Top level description of the Address Sanitizer feature for Microsoft Visual C++." ms.date: 02/05/2021
+description: "Top-level description of the Address Sanitizer feature for Microsoft Visual C++." ms.date: 02/05/2021
-f1_keywords: ["ASan","sanitizers","commandAddressSanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"]
+f1_keywords: ["ASan","sanitizers","Address Sanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"] help viewer_keywords: ["ASan","Address Sanitizer","compiling for Address Sanitizer","clang_rt","Clang runtime","ASan runtime", "VS integration"]
-helpviewer_keywords: ["ASan","sanitizers","AddressSanitizer","clang_rt.asan","Clang runtime","runtime"]
 ---

 # Address Sanitizer

 ## Overview

-The C & C++ languages are powerful, but can suffer from a class of bugs which affect **program correctness** and **program security**.
-Starting with Visual Studio 2019 16.9 the Microsoft Visual C++ compiler and IDE support the Address Sanitizer technology which will light up [hard-to-find bugs](#error-types) with **zero false positives**.
+The C & C++ languages are powerful, but can suffer from a class of bugs that affect **program correctness** and **program security**.
+Starting with Visual Studio 2019 16.9 the Microsoft Visual C++ compiler and IDE supports the Address Sanitizer.
+This compiler and runtime technology will light up [hard-to-find bugs](#error-types) with **zero false positives**.

 Use this feature to reduce your time spent on: